l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

     A_4=softmax(z_4);
 endfunction

-#Test accuracy and save network parameters if it improved
+%Test accuracy and save network parameters if it improved function y=test(inputs,outputs)
-function y=test(inputs,outputs)
     global A_2;
     global A_3;